 How to fix ridge tiles to a roof

-Providing a polished aesthetic and also contributing to the overall weather tightness of a structure, ridge tiles are an important element of a pitched roof construction.
+Providing a polished aesthetic and also contributing to the overall weather tightness of a structure, ridge tiles are an important element to a pitched roof construction.
 Get them right, and you have a roof that looks good, is sealed against water ingress and is also safe and secure.
 But get it wrong, and the roof is likely to leak, and it could be a safety hazard.

 Today, mechanical ridge fixing is required by the building regulations for both new-build and refurbishment projects.
 Updates to BS 5534 in 2014 effectively banned the use of mortar as a primary fixing, leading to the need of additional mechanical fixings, while further updates to the standard in 2018 provided clarification on the scope of the standard and requirements for compliance.